How to the String Of Buttons Succulent

 A fascinating succulent with neatly stacked foliage Crassula perforata is commonly called ‘String of Buttons’ and is also known as the ‘Stacked Succulent’.

 ‘String of Buttons’ is best described as having pale green leaves with rosy pink margins, and you notice a few pink spots as well.

 The foliage grows in ‘stacks’ and seems to swirl around the upright stems.
 It makes a great container plant

-This fast growing succulent is easy care and a great plant for beginners.
+This is a fast growing succulent, easy care and a great plant for beginners.

 - Plant in a specialist cactus and succulent potting mix.

 - Fertilise with a little slow release fertiliser and lime when planting or re-potting.

 - Find a position with good full sun in the morning and a little protection from the heat of the afternoon sun in summer.

 - Water only as the soil begins to dry.

 - Indoors try a position where the plant will receive good sun, avoiding a position to close to windows where heat will be excessive.